ALX-SwEng/alx-low_level_programming/README.md

 1) Understanding C programming variables and datatypes concepts
 2) Demonstrate conditional flow control stmts, if else stmt
 3) Using while loop stmts

+#### Project 0X02:
+1) Exploring the function concept in C programming
+2) Understanding scopes of variables
+3) Demonstrate the use of nested loop stmts